data-apis/array-api/latest/_sources/design_topics/data_interchange.md.txt

 `from_dlpack` - therefore it is consumed exactly once, and it will not be visible to users of the Python API.

+The producer must set the PyCapsule name to ``"dltensor"`` so that it can be inspected by name.
 The consumer must set the PyCapsule name to `"used_dltensor"`, and call the `deleter` of the `DLPackManagedTensor` when it no longer needs the data.